ashvardanian/USearchSpark/README.md

 Many attempts have been made to tune Lucene and squeeze better numbers out of it.
 In every case an improvement along one metric (IPS, QPS, Recall) has come at the cost of another.
 That's common for search engines and suggests that we are approaching the limitations of the engine.
-Recent optimizations doubled search performance from 380 QPS to 763 QPS.

 Here are some of the ideas considered and sometimes accepted: